wushian/Roslynator/docs/cli/list-symbols-command.md

 # `list-symbols` Command

-List symbol definitions from the specified project or solution.
+List symbols from the specified project or solution.

 ## Synopsis